tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cdn_domain.html.markdown

 sidebar_current: "docs-tencentcloud-resource-cdn_domain"
 description: |-
   Provides a resource to create a CDN domain.
+~> **NOTE:** To disable most of configuration with switch, just modify switch argument to off instead of remove the whole block
 ---

 # tencentcloud_cdn_domain

 Provides a resource to create a CDN domain.
+~> **NOTE:** To disable most of configuration with switch, just modify switch argument to off instead of remove the whole block

 ## Example Usage